Table of Contents

 Many are struggling

-A surprising number of workers are having difficulties balancing their income with indebtedness and savings with expenses.
-Widespread reports of frequent job-hopping (e.g., “The Great Resignation”) for better pay, benefits, and career opportunities, and several years when new hire wages were rapidly rising, workers seemed to have the advantage over employers, leading many casual observers to perceive the opposite.
+A surprising number of workers are having difficulty balancing their income, indebtedness, and savings against expenses.
+Widespread reports of frequent job-hopping (e.g., “The Great Resignation”) for better pay, benefits, and career opportunities, and several years when new-hire wages were rising rapidly, led workers to seem to have the advantage over employers, leading many casual observers to perceive the opposite.

 However, insights into financial struggles come from research conducted by financial services companies, such as that from Bank of America, which found that 59% of employees live paycheck-to-paycheck, 41% are unable to pay off credit card balances every month, and only 19% report being on track with their retirement savings.

 Compounding or perhaps explaining the problem for many is that 25% of Gen Z and Millennial workers hold student loan debt, averaging $41,618.
-Savings rates are affected, with only 14% having set aside enough for a new home (24% for first-time buyers), 16% with enough to pay for college or private school, and only 32% having sufficiently saved for planned major expenses (e.g., vacation or wedding).
+Savings rates are low: only 14% have set aside enough for a new home (24% for first-time buyers), 16% have enough to pay for college or private school, and only 32% have saved enough for planned major expenses (e.g., vacation or wedding).

 Financial literacy is poor